brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

-Well, it is clear enough, but let's clarify. `NotBlank` validator checks a string is not blank, `NotEmpty` checks arrays, collections or a string is not emplty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return these errors in a list.
+Well, it is clear enough. `NotBlank` validator checks that a string is not blank, `NotEmpty` checks arrays, collections, maps and string objects that they are not empty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return a list of these errors.

 *Jeta* comes with predefined validators - `NotBlank`, `NotEmpty`, and `NotNull`.
-Nevertheless, you can create any you need.
-For the illustration let's print the listing of `NotNull` so you can write others similarly:
+But, for sure, you can create any you need.
+For the illustration here is the listing of `NotNull` so you can write others similarly:

     :::java
     public class NotNull implements Validator<Object, Object> {